 Who is the First Dates' restaurant owner Fred Sirieix ?
-Everything you need to know
+Everything to know...

 Music maker, boxer and that certain je ne sais quoi – who needs single diners when you’ve got Fred, eh?!

-First Date Hotel continues Monday, January 15, on Channel 4 at 10pm.
+First Dates: Valentine’s Special is on Thursday, February 14, on Channel 4 at 10pm.